Eating cruciferous veggies can lead to gas, but there are ways to minimize discomfort.

 The Power of Spices and Herbs

-Adding spices and herbs can enhance flavor while aiding digestion as well!
-For instance, caraway seeds or fennel seeds are known for their carminative properties—meaning they help prevent gas formation!
+Adding spices and herbs can enhance flavor while possibly aiding comfort as well!
+For instance, caraway seeds or fennel seeds are often described as carminative spices, meaning they are traditionally used to help ease gas or support gas expulsion.

 I often sprinkle some fennel seeds over roasted Brussels sprouts or incorporate caraway into salads featuring cabbage—it adds an unexpected twist while keeping things comfortable on my stomach!